magento/knowledge-base/src/FAQ/General/Fastly origin cloaking enablement FAQ.md

 ## Why is this origin cloaking enablement happening now?

-This feature was newly created to benefit Magento Commerce.
+This feature was newly created to benefit Magento Commerce Cloud.

 ## Does origin cloaking change the outgoing IP address?